 The three big factors all insurers consider are age, physical condition, and lifestyle.
-Even though women tend to live longer and historically have lower premiums, everyone should maintain healthy habits to ensure long happy lives, and lower life insurance rates.
+Even though women tend to live longer and historically have lower premiums, everyone should maintain healthy habits to ensure long, healthy lives, and lower life insurance rates.

-Your prescription and medication intake and family medical history can also affect the price of your premium.
+Your prescription and other medication intake and family medical history can also affect the price of your premium.
 If you are concerned, keep in mind that health is something that most people can take steps to improve.
 Check-in with your doctor, nutritionist, and/or personal trainer regularly to kickstart your path to a better you.
+You can also find plenty of helpful resources in these areas online.
 Don’t let your current health prevent you from applying for life insurance.

 Toying with the idea of vaping or marijuana?
 These substances are indeed gateways...to higher premiums.
 Just like typical tobacco smokers who pay an average of 306% more for their policies compared to non-smokers - you’ll be better off not even picking up these habits in the first place.

 Having good credit is another way you can help qualify for an affordable life insurance policy.
 Many insurance companies use credit score as a proxy for risk, so if you have excessive debt or have filed for bankruptcy, you may be considered “riskier” by your prospective life insurance provider.
-Just like good health - financial fitness will ensure that you can secure your family’s future with a budget-friendly policy.
+Just like being in good health—financial fitness will ensure that you can secure your family’s future with a budget-friendly policy.
 However, not all insurance companies use credit scores during underwriting so be aware that this alone does not promise a better rate.

 Through disciplined budgeting and building up your credit-worthiness, you’ll signal to a life insurance company that you are a prime candidate for coverage that could prevent your loved ones from financial disaster if you suddenly pass away.

 Individuals who participate in activities deemed “risky,” like skydiving, spelunking, and flying airplanes, will likely have higher life insurance rates than those who do not.
 If you are healthy and don't engage in risky behaviors, you may be surprised by how low your price for term insurance can be.
-In addition to limiting or even avoiding dangerous sports altogether, if you are trying to keep your premiums as low as possible, you may want to reconsider your choice of occupation.
+In addition to limiting or even avoiding dangerous hobbies altogether, you may want to reconsider your choice of occupation to keep your premiums low.
 Loggers, commercial fishers, construction workers, and even military personnel may face higher premium rates for life insurance.